Diet & Lifestyle

 Incorporating Turmeric into Your Diet

 It's fairly easy to get turmeric into your meals and drinks.
-Simply sprinkle ground turmeric over salads or add it to soups, teas, or even coffee.
+Simply sprinkle ground turmeric over salads or add it to soups, coffee, or even tea.
+In fact, turmeric teas are growing in popularity and pack a big antioxidant punch.
 Some folks like it on their rice or mashed potatoes.
 Putting a bit on scrambled eggs is also popular.

 Of course, if you want to maximize the health benefits of curcumin then a supplement is in order.